 - Be aware that there will be no hand washing facilities at the lunch stop – so please use your sanitiser.

 - Provision of first-aid will be limited due to the need for close contact.
 Where possible, (e.g. for minor injuries, dressings etc) will be supplied and you will be asked to apply them yourself or with the assistance of any member of your bubble who is accompanying you.
 Please bring a face mask to be worn in emergency situations where our Rangers are required to administer first-aid

 - Parking will be very busy so people must arrive early to ensure they have time to park and be at the meeting point on time – the walks will start on time.

 - Similarly if there are toilets at the meeting point, there may be queues, so again, please allow time.

-Due to ongoing challenges regarding Covid-19, all applications for public events on Peak District National Park Authority-owned land and properties have been suspended until at least April 2021.
+Due to ongoing challenges regarding Covid-19, all applications for public events on Peak District National Park Authority-owned land and properties are currently suspended.

 Whatever the time of year there are all kinds of things to do in the Peak District National Park with friends, families or on your own.
 Here are some ideas to get you started.